Dre Campbell Farm

 Soapy water is an easy homemade remedy that can kill onion flies if applied properly.

-Mix water with a few drops of dish soap and spray it directly on the adult flies and maggots.
-The soap will suffocate and kill them.
+Mix water with a few drops of dish soap, then spray soapy water directly on adult flies if you see them.
+It will not reach maggots feeding inside the bulbs.

 14. Garlic Spray